Multiple COVID-19 pop-up vaccination sites available in Coffee County this week

-Those wishing to receive COVID-19 vaccination in Coffee County will have multiple opportunities to do so over the coming weeks with no appointments needed.
+Those wishing to receive COVID-19 vaccination in Coffee County will have multiple opportunities to do so over the coming weeks.

-On Monday, vaccinations are available at the Manchester Health Department from 1:30 to 3:30 p.m. and at the Tullahoma Health Department from 4:30-6:30 p.m.

-On Tuesday, vaccinations are available from 3:30-6:30 p.m. at the Manchester Health Department, 1:30-3:30 p.m. at the Tullahoma Health Department and a pop up vaccination site will be located near Interstate 24 Exit 105 from 3-6 p.m.

 Wednesday